 - Not-for-profit organizations.

-The organization is required to have a federal tax registration number.
-This 15-digit number would be found on the top-right of of the T4 Summary document.
+- Must have a federal tax registration number, which is the 15-digit number found at the top-right of the T4-SUM.

 How does the CEBA work?